matheuristic/dotfiles/software.md

   trying to open the app and grant an exception for the app by clicking the Open Anyway button.

+If the above approaches do not work, one can:

+- Delete the quarantine attribute on the app bundle or DMG file, via `xattr -d com.apple.quarantine /path/to/file` in the terminal; or
-If the above approaches do not work, one can downloading the application (usually a DMG file containing the application bundle) by using `curl` or `wget` in Terminal to avoid the system automatically setting the xattr on the application.
-The downloaded file will not have its xattr set, so it (or its extracted application bundle) should run without the Gatekeeper first run check.
+- Download the application, usually a DMG file with the app bundle, by using `curl` or `wget` in Terminal to avoid the system automatically setting extended attributes on the app (that is, the downloaded file will not have its xattr set), so it or its extracted application bundle should run with no Gatekeeper first run check

 Note that it is recommended to verify checksums or the GPG signature of any application downloaded, especially if this workaround is